August 4

 Texas State Fair

-Every year the great state of Texas holds an equally great state fair that runs throughout most of October.
-The fair hosts plenty of classic activities like livestock and pie contests, creative art competitions, and a midway stocked with plenty of rides and attractions.
+Every year, the great state of Texas holds an equally great state fair that runs throughout most of October.
+The fair hosts plenty of classic activities like livestock and pie contests, creative art competitions, and a midway stocked with rides and attractions.
 Of course, this is Texas we’re talking about, so other highlights include a chili and barbecue cook-off, beer and wine gardens, college football at the Cotton Bowl Stadium, an auto show, and over 75 musical acts on the Chevrolet main stage.

-The Texas State Fair takes place in Fair Park in Downtown Dallas, and there’s plenty of parking to be had around the perimeter.
+The Texas State Fair takes place in Fair Park in Downtown Dallas, and there’s plenty of parking around the perimeter.
 General admission is $18 at the gate or $40 for a season pass, and while food and rides are extra, you can get a good deal by buying online.

 GrapeFest